Data-Driven Batch Localization and SLAM Using Koopman Linearization: Introduction

 In this work, we propose the Reduced Constrained Koopman Linearization (RCKL) framework for data-driven localization and SLAM.
 The method \begin{itemize} \item learns a high-dimensional (bi)linear system model from data without requiring prior models, \item is applicable to systems with control-affine dynamics, \item solves for the unknown states and landmark positions with an inference cost that scales linearly with the number of timesteps, and \item has a training cost that scales linearly with the amount of data and an inference cost that is independent of the amount of training data. \end{itemize}

 RCKL is an extension of the Koopman State Estimator (KoopSE)~\cite{kooplin}, a framework for data-driven localization where the landmarks are at the same positions at test time as during training.
 RCKL extends KoopSE by allowing for localization with landmarks at different positions at test time, and allowing for SLAM when the landmarks are unknown at test time.
+Specifically, the main novelties of RCKL over KoopSE are (i) a formulation that allows for the joint estimation of poses and landmarks, (ii) the introduction of constrained optimization over the manifolds defined by the lifting functions, and (iii) a formulation of a Sequential Quadratic Program (SQP)~\cite{nocedal} to efficiently perform this optimization.
 Given a robot with unknown nonlinear dynamics and measurements, we can first learn its high-dimensional model in a factory setting with groundtruth, and then deploy the robot in the field and use RCKL-SLAM to map the new landmarks.
 Once the landmarks are known, we can then potentially use RCKL-Loc to perform batch (or recursive) localization against the map.

 This paper is structured as follows.
-We review related work in Section~\ref{sec:related-work}, discuss system lifting with Koopman linearization in Section~\ref{sec:prelim}, and outline the model-learning procedure in Section~\ref{sec:system-id}.
+We review related work in Section~\ref{sec:related-work}, summarize themes in our notation in Section~\ref{sec:notation}, and discuss system lifting with Koopman linearization in Sections~\ref{sec:koopman-lift} and~\ref{sec:prelim}.
+We outline the model-learning procedure in Section~\ref{sec:system-id}.
 We then build up the design of RCKL through Sections~\ref{sec:batch-est}-\ref{sec:redkoop}, where we discuss the procedure and limitations of Unconstrained Koopman Linearization (UKL) in Section~\ref{sec:batch-est}, Constrained Koopman Linearization (CKL) in Section~\ref{sec:constrained-koopman}, and finally RCKL in Section~\ref{sec:redkoop}.
 We present experimental results in Section~\ref{sec:experiments} and conclude in Section~\ref{sec:discussion_conclusion}.